 How much can you borrow?

 An FHA 203k loan lets you finance the purchase price of the home, plus up to $35,000 in renovations.

-However, this loan also requires a buffer, called a contingency reserve, which is set aside in case your renovation costs go over your budget.
-So, technically, you can finance up to about $31,000 after factoring-in hold-backs.
+However, this loan also requires an emergency fund, called a contingency reserve, which is set aside in case your renovation costs go over your budget.

 These loans are subject to standard FHA loan limits, too, which are between $356,362 and $822,375, depending on the area.
 Keep in mind that the total loan including repair financing must be within local loan limits.